 However, interchanging any M12 with an M18 battery cannot be possible.
 Despite Milwaukee’s advanced electrical communication optimization in their tools, the batteries can only interchange when it is in the same system.

 Since both Milwaukee and FUEL are part of the M12 system, it is possible.
-This design by Milwaukee has made it relatively more accessible for users to stock up batteries for different tools of the same system.
+This design by Milwaukee has made it relatively more accessible for users to stock up on batteries for different tools of the same system.

 What is the Difference Between Milwaukee M12 Fuel and M18 Fuel?